kanak2421/kumar_kanak_Portfolio/README.md

 Logo and icons of ui/ux, web developer, 3d/motion has been created by me using photoshop and canva.
 Demo reel has been created in cinema4d and then final editing was done in after effects.

- I have tried my level best to make it my best version website with all the effects, animation taught in class with vue js,
+ I have tried my level best to make it my best version website with all the effects, animation taught in class with vue js,.
+ Heres the url of my website https://designwithkanak.com/

 # Contributor